slackhq/foundry/skate-plugin/README.md

 An Intellij plugin that helps to improve local developer productivity by surfacing useful information in the IDE.

-We use this at Slack for several for couple use cases:
+We use this at Slack for s several use cases:
 * Announce updates, latest changes and improvements through "What's New" panel
 * Annotate Feature Flag to help easily access its setup
 * Generate API model translators when migrating legacy API
-* Create new initial new subproject setup from `File` dropdown
+* Create initial new subproject setup from `File` dropdown

 ## Installation